-Experts do not yet know the best dosage of L-theanine for sleep.
+Experts do not yet know the best dosage of L-theanine as a natural sleep aid.
 However, published studies suggest that taking 200 milligrams of L-theanine before bed may promote restful sleep.
 People considering taking L-theanine supplements should discuss the dosage with a doctor.

 Tea drinkers should follow dietary guidelines for tea and caffeine consumption.
 Caffeine content varies across different tea preparations, so tea drinkers should check nutrition labels.
-The FDA states that most adults can probably safely consume up to 400 milligrams of caffeine a day.
+The FDA states that most adults can safely consume up to 400 milligrams of caffeine a day .

 Parents and caregivers should talk to their doctors about acceptable dosage of L-theanine or consumption of tea for their children or teens.